 Laryngeal examination: injury to the recurrent laryngeal nerve (RLN) during thyroid surgery can result in vocal cord paresis or paralysis.
 Pre-operative assessment of the voice is recommended, with consideration given to dedicated, flexible fiberoptic laryngoscopy if voice abnormalities are identified.
 Outpatient thyroidectomy is generally considered safe for selected patients and an experienced surgeon, but ultimate disposition is at the discretion of the operating surgeon.The patient is positioned supine on the operating table, and general anesthesia is induced.
 The patient is intubated with a nerve-monitoring endotracheal tube (ETT) if such monitoring technology is planned.
 The ETT should be positioned properly with the recurrent laryngeal nerve monitoring sensors located between the vocal cords, and function of the monitor confirmed after intubation in accordance with the device manufacturer's instructions.

 An incision is made through the skin, subcutaneous tissue, fat, and platysma.
-Skin flaps may be raised deep to the platysma and superficial to the sternohyoid muscle.
+Skin flaps are then raised deep to the platysma and superficial to the sternohyoid muscle.
 The flaps are elevated superiorly and inferiorly to the level of the thyroid cartilage and sternal notches, respectively.
 Care should be taken to identify and preserve the anterior jugular veins as well as the superficial network of veins that lie beneath the platysma to avoid unnecessary bleeding.

 The surgeon may consider sending intraoperative frozen sections in select circumstances.
 Given advances in molecular testing, frozen sections have less utility in Bethesda criteria 3 and 4 nodules.
 They may be considered in Bethesda 5 nodules (suspicious for malignancy) in order to determine if a completion thyroidectomy should be performed, especially in elderly patients or those with comorbidities, and noncompliant patients with surgeon concern for follow-up.

 Intraoperatively, if a parathyroid gland is found to be devascularized, it should be re-implanted to minimize the chance of postoperative hypoparathyroidism.
 Prior to re-implantation, a small section of the specimen can be evaluated by pathology with a frozen section to confirm the tissue is indeed parathyroid tissue.
 Alternatively, the specimen can be placed in a small cup of saline.
-Fat will tend to float while native parathyroid tissue will sink due to its higher density.
-The gland should then be morcellated and implanted in an adjacent sternocleidomastoid or strap muscle.
+Fat will float while parathyroid tissue will often sink due to its higher density.
+The gland should then be morselized and implanted in an adjacent sternocleidomastoid or strap muscle.
 A surgical clip should be placed over the re-implantation pocket to mark it.
-This allows for easy identification if the patient develops hyperparathyroidism at a later date, and removal of the specimen is required.
+This allows for easier identification if the patient develops hyperparathyroidism at a later date, and removal of the specimen is required.
 If a parathyroid gland appears grossly enlarged intraoperatively compared to the other parathyroid glands, and if there is suspicion for a parathyroid adenoma, an intraoperative PTH level may be drawn.
 The surgeon may then choose to resect the suspicious parathyroid gland.
 A portion of this gland may be sent for a frozen section to confirm its pathology prior to resection.

 Thyroidectomy is an important surgical procedure with high-quality evidence for the management of benign and malignant thyroid disease.
 Due to the close proximity of several critical anatomic structures, safe thyroidectomy requires detailed anatomic knowledge and careful patient selection is paramount.

 Rates of thyroid nodule detection are rapidly increasing worldwide.
 The majority of nodules are incidentally found, asymptomatic, and represent benign disease.
-They are palpable in 1-5% of patients, but clinically appreciable on imaging in at least 19% of the population.
+They are palpable in 1-5% of patients, but clinically appreciable on imaging in at least 19% of the general population.
 Of the 7-15% of nodules that do represent malignancy, greater than 90% represent differentiated thyroid carcinoma, which has excellent survival outcomes.
 As such, optimal management of the thyroid nodule is a topic of significant debate.
 Furthermore, there are many available treatment options and protocols, which include observation, serial imaging, hemithyroidectomy, and total thyroidectomy.
 On this basis, optimal management of thyroid nodules is a complex topic that requires understanding the latest guidelines.

 Pre-operative workup must be thorough with an emphasis placed on shared decision making with the patient and understanding of the latest surgical guidelines.
 Workup should include imaging, laboratory workup, tissue sampling, and possibly the use of molecular markers to stratify the risk of the disease process.
 Additionally, a comprehensive team of providers, including a surgeon, endocrinologist, pathologist, and radiologist, should be involved in the care of the patient.
 The teams should work together to perform the pre-operative workup and postoperative management, including the use of hormone replacement therapy and radioactive iodine ablation when indicated.
 Once the teams have coordinated their efforts, their findings should be discussed with the patient with potential treatment options presented.
 Patients may ultimately have to rely upon their own value system and preferences in deciding between an upfront total thyroidectomy vs. a hemithyroidectomy with the possibility of completion thyroidectomy depending on final pathology.
 Taken together, the care of the patient with a thyroid nodule is complex and multi-disciplinary in nature, reliant upon shared decision making, and requires a thorough understanding of the literature.